Do you know people that always seem to be taking fun trips for free?

 So there you have it.
 This is how people travel for free.
 I am so appreciative for all of the help my friend Julie (and Amy B.) have given me.
 We all three love to travel and want to figure out a way to go on more trips for less money!!!

-I am going to include the Chase Saphire referral code for me, Dave, Christa, and Brad.
+I am going to include the Chase Saphire referral code and the Chase United referral code.
 I know it is a shameless plug, but it really is a win/win.
-If you decide you are going to get this card, you get 50k points and by clicking on your favorite Armadillo’s link, they will receive a freek 10k miles.
+If you decide you are going to get this card, you get 50k points and by clicking on my link and I get miles.
 Christa and I wish we would have realized this because between the 4 of us, none of us referred each other (so dumb…lol…that would have been a free plane ticket).
-If any of you end up using the link, it would be great to private message me.
-If everyone decides Brad is their favorite Armadillo and uses his link, he can only have 5 referrals.
-No use for referrals to go unused (know what I’m saying).
-We are having a popularity contest among the four of us to see who people really like the most.
-Lol.

 My question for you, do you have any additional tips to add?